 Domestic Violence, Abuse and Child Custody was designed to put together all the important research about domestic violence in one convenient place.
 Mo Hannah and I hoped that this would make it easier for attorneys and other court professionals to access this information to help integrate it into the court system.
 We hoped that the findings in the Saunders’ Study that demonstrated most court professionals do not have the specific knowledge about domestic violence needed to protect children would lead to integration of this research.
 When I gave four presentations at the national convention of the American Psychological Association in 2014, I hoped it would lead to the use of ACE and Saunders in the courts.
 Each time we have been disappointed.

-PAS was introduced into the family courts by lawyers and psychologists that had a strong financial interest in promoting a theory to help their abuser clients.
+Parental Alienation Syndrome was introduced into the family courts by lawyers and psychologists that had a strong financial interest in promoting a theory to help their abuser clients.
 Lawyers for protective mothers could and should have brought ACE, Saunders and other important research to the courts’ attention.
 Unlike PAS, these studies have all the requisites to be accepted into evidence.
 The problem is that few attorneys have the necessary knowledge about domestic violence so they are unfamiliar with this information.
 Even when clients do the research and ask their attorneys to present the research the attorneys often discourage or refuse to offer this evidence.
 The attorneys do not understand the significance of this research, but have repeatedly seen mothers punished for presenting evidence of abuse.
 They are concerned it will harm the case.
 There is also an ethical issue that has received little attention.
 Many attorneys are afraid that the judges do not want to hear about abuse and presenting this evidence would undermine their relationship and future cases with the judge.
 This creates a conflict of interest because the lawyers are undermining one client’s case in order to help their careers and other clients.

 Clearly lawyers need to be better educated about domestic violence and bar associations need to discuss this ethical issue.
 At the same time judges need to avoid actions and statements that cause attorneys and litigants to avoid submitting important information to the courts.
 This self-censorship results in courts not having the information they need to protect the children.
 Practices in which courts retaliate against protective mothers for raising concerns about the father’s abuse or lawyers for zealously advocating for their clients must be eliminated.
 Significantly, a common form of retaliation against mothers is what the Saunders’ Study calls harmful outcome cases.
 These decisions are always wrong and are based on flawed practices.